b1ndark/project5/README.md

 - The navbar had a bug, the issue was when clicking on one of the menus to dropdown the choices, it would only show the choices when clicked a second time.

   - After researching about it I found that the issue was being caused by having a duplicate bootstrap.min.js file script as it was being called twice.
-So to fix it I deleted one of the scripts and now works fine.
+So, to fix it I deleted one of the scripts and now works fine.

-- The facebook link in the footer wasn't displaying the url that was stored in the database.
+- The facebook link in the footer wasn't displaying the URL that was stored in the database.

   - The issue was in the footer template, the facebook url wasn't being called properly instead of having ```{{ facebook_url }}``` in the footer template, I had ```{{ facebook.url }}``` as seen on the following photos.

     ![image](assets/readme/bugs/footer_bug.webp "footer bug")

-  - This what was happening when trying to access the facebook link, It was displaying the edit about directory.
+  - This what was happening when trying to access the facebook link, it was displaying the edit about directory.

     ![image](assets/readme/bugs/footer_bug_1.webp "footer bug")